 Do you know everything you need to know about New Mexico’s right-of-way traffic laws?
 All New Mexico drivers, motorcyclists, bicyclists, and pedestrians should do what they can to avoid a vehicle crash.
 Understanding and following New Mexico’s traffic laws, such as the ‘New Mexico Left Turn Intersection Law,’ is crucial to prevent accidents and avoid getting a ticket.
 When you yield the right-of-way to another vehicle, you are letting them proceed before you.
 Failure to yield the right-of-way leads to many crashes.

 The right-of-way is the legal right to proceed across any road.
 Right-of-way laws exist to help keep traffic flowing smoothly and prevent collisions between cross-traffic.
+The New Mexico statute provides a general foundation for yielding the right-of-way, outlining specific rules for drivers and pedestrians in various scenarios.
 The law does not give the right-of-way to anyone, but it does specify who must yield or give up the right-of-way.

 Who Has The Right Of Way At a Four-Way Stop